-The Town of Rye, New Hampshire is located on the Atlantic Coast, a one hour drive by car from Boston, Massachusetts, Portland, Maine or the foothills of the White Mountains.
+The Town of Rye, New Hampshire is located on the Atlantic Coast, a one hour drive by car from Boston, Massachusetts; Portland, Maine or the foothills of the White Mountains.
 Although Rye has a total area of 35.5 square miles, 64.45% of it (22.9 square miles) is wetland or marsh.
-Rye also includes four of the nine islands known as the Isles of Shoals which lie approximately ten miles off the Rye coast.
+The Town of Rye has the longest stretch of coastline of any New Hampshire coastal town and also contains four of the nine islands known as the Isles of Shoals which lie approximately ten miles off the Rye shores.

 Bountiful fishing drew early settlers and small farms developed through the nineteenth century with a tradition of frugality and hardy self-sufficiency.
 During the Victorian era, Rye was known throughout the eastern United States as a first class summer resort.
-None of the numerous large wooden hotels and boarding houses of that period remain on the mainland today and the Town proper is now primarily residential.
+None of the numerous large wooden hotels and boarding houses of that period remain on the mainland and today the Town is primarily residential.

-The 2000 census credited Rye with a population of 5,182 residents many of whom volunteer to serve on our numerous committees, commissions, boards and community organizations.
+The 2010 census credited Rye with a population of 5,298 residents many of whom volunteer to serve through community organizations and our numerous Town boards, committees and commissions.
 Residents take pride in the degree of civic engagement demonstrated by means of participation in local activities and are dedicated to preservation of a semi-rural environment.
 Rye voters have consistently supported marsh restoration, acquisition of open space and protection of our coastal resources.